80 Simple Elf Ideas For Toddlers

 easy elf on the shelf ideas for toddlers, non messy, non naughty wholesome elf on the shelf ideas

-Don’t forget to send an elf on the shelf goodbye letter when it’s time for the cheeky elf to leave, ready for Christmas Day.
+Don’t forget to send an elf goodbye letter when it’s time for the cheeky elf to leave, ready for Christmas Day.

-The Elf on the Shelf tradition is a fantastic way to add a little mischief and a lot of joy to the Christmas season.
+The Elf tradition is a fantastic way to add a little mischief and a lot of joy to the Christmas season.
 These simple elf ideas are great for toddlers and can be easily set up with everyday items.

 Remember, the spirit of this tradition lies in creating special memories and not in the complexity of the setup.
 So this December, let your creativity shine with these fun and easy ideas.
 Happy Holidays and enjoy the magical moments with your family elf!